 Through the Global Youth Partnerships Solution, YCI works with local development partners to design and implement youth innovation programs through Canadian volunteers and peer-to-peer learning.
-Powerful partnerships stretch across a continent from Ghana to Tanzania, with a sector focus on health, private sector development and democratic governance.
+Powerful partnerships with a sector focus on health, private sector development and democratic governance.
 Education, gender equality and environmental sustainability are central to every program.

 Peer-to-peer learning methodology is at the root of every GYP program.
 By giving youth the chance to learn from youth-led mediums like workshops, sport, edutainment, and mentorship, we harness the full energy and potential of young people to impact themselves and their communities.
 For five years this method has raised a new generation of budding entrepreneurs, activists, and community leaders.